 I am a freelance illustrator and designer who has worked with publishers of all sizes, incl.
 72 books for Penguin; three book series for Osprey military; designing building templates etc. for an 00-gauge model railway village for Hachette Partworks and 90 issues of a Great Battles series for a Russian publisher through Windmill Books (packagers); and graphics for the current National Gallery Guide book through Ivy Press.
 A former graphics editor of the Daily Telegraph with 20-odd national/international awards, my work covers a very wide range of subjects from war to archaeology, natural history to science.
-I illustrate book covers and children’s books, including my own nonsense adventure, a Book of the Year for Lovereading4kids website, that has sold over 9,000 in hardback in the UK at £15 and around 9,000 in China and South Korea.
+I illustrate book covers and children’s books, including my own nonsense adventure, a Book of the Year for Lovereading4kids website, that has sold around 28,000 copies world wide to date, over 9,000 in hardback in the UK at £15 and around 18,000 in China and South Korea.
 I performed all aspects of the publishing operation through to organizing printing in China and marketing for both that book and my first adult Gothic novel, which sold 3,000 at £10 in the UK as a trade paperback.
 I also illustrate for architects and developers.

 Over the years I have occupied myself in a variety of fields:

 - film-making at college (Don Quixote award at Cracow Short Film Festival - co-directed and -edited);

 - architectural college (Architectural Association School, London) and draughtsman (to finance course);

 - information graphic artist (incl.
 18yrs and 22 national/international awards as graphics editor of The Daily Telegraph – every subject from science and sport to natural history, archaeology to war and disaster);